 The pencil is light and easy to handle.
 Weight is not light, and it is difficult to handle, but like the pencil, you must move it in a straight line to work on the right muscle groups.
 Lifting weight vertically requires concentration and the correct amount of weight.
 If the pressure is too light, it will not challenge the muscles.
 If the weight is too heavy, your form will break down, and it will put pressure on the wrong muscle group.

 When using the right form to grow bigger and stronger muscles, the significance of vertical and horizontal pathways changes how you workout.
 Vertical and horizontal pathways force you to use more mental energy and less volume to perform each lift.

 Staying on the vertical and horizontal lines require you to move slowly and concentrate during the concentric, eccentric, and isometric portion of each lift.
 The more you drive off the line, the worst your results.
 It is possible to workout; get injured without getting bigger or stronger.
 If you don’t believe me, look around the gym.
 Some guys have done it for years.

 Not all exercises form vertical and horizontal lines during the lift.
 Some exercises like the curl and fly form 180-degree arcs.
-Curls and fly create a semicircle around the muscle you intend to work.
+Curls and flies create a semicircle around the muscle you intend to work.

 By focusing on the pathway the weight moves and not your body, you can get the results you are looking for and deserve.
 Do not get caught up in an ego trip and try to lift more weight than you need to build and strengthen your muscles.
 Most of the guys in the gym are lifting too heavy and will never see any results.
-Check out: how much should you lift based upon your weight.

 Work smarter and not harder at the gym because smarter gives you better results.
 You don’t have to feel the pain to get the gains you need.
 If you feel pain, then your body is telling you that you are doing something wrong.